Yale-Medicaid/Documentation/docs/data_science/venv/py_venv.md

 ## Creating a New Virtual Environment

 To set up a virtual environment for a project you can navigate to the project folder (for instance `Anthony/NewProject/`) and activate GitBash.
-(For example, if using the file explorer, right click and select `GitBash Here`.)
+(If using the file explorer, right click and select `GitBash Here`.)
 This will open GitBash and you should see the following:

 ```
 your_netID@ysph-hpm MINGW64 /d/Groups/YSPH-HPM-Ndumele/Networks/Anthony/NewProject